Robina Doctors Frequently Asked Questions

 BE HONEST.
 Remember doctors have seen and heard everything, so you’re unlikely to shock them.
 Be honest about bad habits.
 Your doctor is there to help you through your problems, rather than judge you.
 Avoiding the truth or missing out vital information may result in an incorrect diagnosis, or even worse incorrect treatment.

 LISTEN CAREFULLY.
-Once you’ve listed you symptoms and you GP has examined you, they are ready to maker their diagnosis.
+Once you’ve listed your symptoms and your GP has examined you, they are ready to make their diagnosis.
 It’s vital to allow the GP a few moments of uninterrupted time to speak and share their expertise.

 ASK QUESTIONS.
 Use the last minute of your time to ask your doctor to explain things you may not understand.
 Mention anything you think may be relevant, as your doctor may need reminding of things about you that he or she may have forgotten.
 For example if you are given a script for antibiotics, remind the doctor if you are allergic to penicillin.

 AVOID PHONE PRESCRIPTIONS.
 Don’t make regular requests for telephone repeats.
-Conditions change and you doctor may need to adjust your treatment.
+Conditions change and your doctor may need to adjust your treatment.